-Each year the Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF) publish Intended Use Plans (IUPs) that explain how the SRF funding capitalization grant provided by the Federal government will be used to support the programs.
-Each IUP makes program decisions to meet requirements set by Congress in each year's capitalization grant and to address state programmatic priorities.
+Each year the Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF) publish Intended Use Plans (IUPs) that explain how the SRF funding capitalization grants provided by the Federal government will be used to support the programs.
+Each IUP makes program decisions to meet requirements set by Congress in each year's capitalization grants and to address state programmatic priorities.

 The Vermont Engineering Planning Advance Program is a financial program available to Vermont municipalities:

 The Vermont-only Drinking Water Revolving Loan Fund was established to provide loans to a municipality for the design, land acquisition, if necessary, and construction of a potable water supply when a household in the municipality has been disconnected involuntarily from a public water supply system for reasons other than nonpayment of fee.
 The loan is to the municipality, not individual home owners.
 Standard loan term is 20 year/3%.
 The rate and term may be adjusted in accordance with program guidance documents.